diffblue/gitlab/doc/development/documentation/index.md

   location to which visitors should be redirected for a moved page.
   [Learn more](redirects.md).
 - `disqus_identifier`: Identifier for Disqus commenting system.
-Used to keep comments with a page that's been moved to a new URL.
+Used to keep comments with a page that has been moved to a new URL.
   [Learn more](redirects.md#redirections-for-pages-with-disqus-comments).

 ### Comments metadata